jaydeegbobeh/eng88/Computer_Windows_Linux_Virtualisation_Cloud/Virtualisation/advanced_virtualisationREADME.md

 ### Disadvantages of containerisation
 - Security: as the container shares resources, malware can escape from the container to the host.
+- Can hacking apps gain access to the container?

 ### Docker commands
 e.g in Linux terminal